Becky’s Kitchen at the Mary C. is one of the coolest kitchens around

 The kitchen

 The kitchen is unique in many ways.
-It is designed as a teaching kitchen, so the countetop that holds grills and gas cooktops looks out over a room that can hold a few more than 20 students.
+It is designed as a teaching kitchen, so the counter top that holds grills and gas cooktops looks out over a room that can hold a few more than 20 students.

 The kitchen also is equipped with sauté pans, sauce pots, hotel pans, braising pans and just about anything else a chef or cook might need.
 If you are a foodie, you will fall in love with this place.